JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q2779805" title="Wardian case">
 <param ve-entity eid="Q1966819" title="Nathaniel Bagshaw Ward" aliases="Nathaniel Ward">
 Early-1830s Britain saw the groundbreaking invention of the Wardian case, a sealed glass container for transporting live specimens during overseas voyages, leading to an unprecedented expansion of global plant trades.[^ref11] This advance in plant transport had a knock-on effect in the domestic space as well.
-It was now possible to cultivate exotic plants and mixed-species gardens indoors in such ornamental glass furnishings.[^ref12][^ref13] Commercial nurseries of the mid-nineteenth-century capitalized on an increased demand for f build sprawling complexes for breeding plants.
-In the case of the pelargonium, they produced myriad hybrids and cultivars with showy double-flowers and patterned foliage: fancy ones (regals) for displaying in the home, and hardy ones (zonals) for growing in flowerbeds.
-Once a rarified exotic plant, the modern pelargonium was now a thoroughly Europeanized commodity with mass appeal.
+It was now possible to cultivate exotic plants and mixed-species gardens indoors in such ornamental glass furnishings.[^ref12][^ref13] Commercial nurseries of the mid-nineteenth-century capitalized on an increased demand for live plants, building sprawling complexes to breed hybrids and cultivars.
+In the case of the pelargonium, they created fancy ones (regals) for displaying in the home, and hardy ones (zonals) for growing in gardens.
+No longer a rarified lux, the modern pelargonium was now a thoroughly Europeanized commodity with mass appeal.
 <param ve-image primary fit="contain" url="https://images.metmuseum.org/CRDImages/ad/original/DT2030.jpg" title="Seymour Joseph Guy, The Contest for the Bouquet: The Family of Robert Gordon in Their New York Dining-Room, 1866, oil on canvas, 62.5 x 74.9 cm, Purchase, Gift of William E. Dodge, by exchange, and Lila Acheson Wallace Gift, 1992, Metropolitan Museum of Art, public domain">
 <param ve-image fit="contain" url="https://ia800604.us.archive.org/BookReader/BookReaderImages.php?id=ongrowthplantsc00ward&itemPath=%2F0%2Fitems%2Fongrowthplantsc00ward&server=ia800604.us.archive.org&page=n52_w325" title="An 1852 illustration of the Wardian case by Nathaniel Bagshaw Ward, the physician and botanist for whom the case was named, _On the Growth of Plants in Closely Glazed Cases_">
 <param ve-image title="Image of geranium “stock house” in 1910 geranium catalogue" url="https://www.biodiversitylibrary.org/pageimage/47651101" fit="cover" rotate="270" attribution="Biodiversity Heritage Library">